-Based on our review, we are not aware of any material modifications that should be made to the accompanying condensed consolidated financial statements in order tor them to be in conformity with accounting principles generally accepted in the United States.
+Based on our review, we are not aware of any material modifications that should be made to the accompanying condensed consolidated financial statements in order for them to be in conformity with accounting principles generally accepted in the United States.

-We have previously audited, in accordance with standards of the PCAOB, the consolidated balance sheet of the Company as of December 31, 2011, and the related consolidated statements of operations, stockholders' equity, and cash flows for the year then ended (not presented herein); and in our report dated March 15, 2012, we expressed an unqualified opinion on those financial statements.
+We have previously audited, in accordance with auditing standards of the PCAOB, the consolidated balance sheet of the Company as of December 31, 2011, and the related consolidated statements of operations, stockholders' equity, and cash flows for the year then ended (not presented herein); and in our report dated March 15, 2012, we expressed an unqualified opinion on those financial statements.
 In our opinion, the information set forth in the accompanying condensed consolidated balance sheet as of December 31, 2011, is fairly stated, in all material respects, in relation to the consolidated balance sheet from which it has been derived.

-Rotenberg Meril Solomon Bertiger & Shittille, LC.
+Rotenberg Meril Solomon Bertiger & Guttella, C.

 Rotenberg Meril Solomon Bertiger & Guttilla, P.C.
-Saddle Brook, New Jersey October 26.2012, except notes 1 and 3 which is December 21, 2012
+Saddle Brook, New Jersey September 14, 2012